The Backup Image

 one zipfile, which can later be unzipped to restore all the encapsulated files and even the

 directory structure.
 An image is like a zipfile: it's not an exact duplicate of the original

-files, but it contains within it the means to restore exact duplicates--in this
+files, but it contains within it the means to restore exact duplicates--

 case not just a set of files, but an entire partition.